Kōkopu

-Kokopu (kōkopu) is a common name used for three species of fish of the genus Galaxias.
+Kokopu (kōkopu) is a common name used for three species of ray-finned fish of the genus Galaxias.
 They are found in the rivers, lakes and swamps of New Zealand, to which they are endemic.
 Kokopu are galaxiids and like others members of that family lacks scales and has a thick, leathery skin covered with mucus.
 Kokopu inhabit streams with plenty of cover (e.g. logs and overhanging boulders) but can also be found in swamps and larger waterways.
 They mostly feed on invertebrates that live in the stream beds but also eat insects that fall into the water and will move into the open at night for feeding.

 There are three known species of Kokopu in New Zealand: